Climate Policy

 After completing the course, the student can

-• present and explain key events and institutions in international climate policy
+• account for and present key events and institutions in international climate policy

 • explain the rationale and function of the main national and international policy measures to curb emissions

-• compare the climate policies of major emitting countries
+• compare the climate policies of two major emitting countries

 General competencies